efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ## Installation

 1. Follow instructions [here](https://app.cachix.org/cache/openlane) to install
-   {term}`Nix` and setup {term}`cachix`.
+   {term}`Nix` and set up {term}`cachix`.

-2. Open up a terminal and clone OpenLane:
+2. Open a terminal and clone OpenLane as follows:

    ```console
    $ git clone https://github.com/efabless/openlane2/ ~/openlane2
    ```

-3. Enter `nix-shell` which is similar to a virtual environment.
-It allows all the packages bundled with OpenLane
+3. Invoke `nix-shell`, which will make all the packages bundled with OpenLane available to your shell.

    ```console
    $ nix-shell --pure ~/openlane2/shell.nix